ludwig-ai/ludwig-docs/docs/user_guide/api/LudwigModel.md

 will contain the training statistics, TensorBoard logs, the saved model and the training progress files.
 - __random_seed__ (int, default: `42`): a random seed that will be used anywhere there is a call to a random number generator: data splitting, parameter initialization and training set shuffling
-- __kwargs__ (dict, default: {}): a dictionary of optional parameters.

 __Return__